Deducteam/lambdapi/doc/module.rst

 Module system
 =============

-Lambdapi has a very light module system based on file paths.
+Lambdapi has a light module system based on file paths.
 It allows you to split your developments across files and folders.
 The main thing to know is that a file holds a single module, and accessing this module in other files requires using its *full*